rheiland/pc4learning/README.md

 In the GUI:
 * select the model to test from the `Model` menu
 * in the Run tab, click `Run Simulation`.
-Note: the simulation is run *from* the `tmpdir` directory and that's where all output files will be written.
+Note: on nanoHUB, the simulation is run *from* the `tmpdir` directory and that's where all output files will be written.
 * in the Plot tab, click `Play`.
 * edit params if you want then repeat: Run, Play.